Controllability and Vector Potential: The Controllable-Uncontrollable Decomposition

-\begin{definition} A system is uncontrollable if none of its nonzero sub-systems is con- trollable. \end{definition} Thus, a sub-system of an uncontrollable system is also uncontrollable.
-As the zero system is (trivially) uncontrollable, and also controllable, we use these adjectives only for nonzero systems.
+\begin{definition} A system is uncontrollable or autonomous if none of its nonzero sub-systems is controllable. \end{definition} Thus, a sub-system of an uncontrollable system is also uncontrollable.
+As the zero system is (vacuously) uncontrollable, and also controllable, we use these adjectives only for nonzero systems.

 We have the following characterisation.